joswayski/joswayski-snhu-capstone.github.io/README.md

   ![doubly](/assets/doubly_linked_list.png)

   This removes the stage limit on the openings because you can keep adding stages to it and the item size in the database will stay the same, you'll just create more stage items.
 This improves performance a ton with the added complexity of having to update multiple items whenever the stage order changes.
-I will talk more on this below in the [Narratives](#narratives) section along with the sorting algorithm to traverse this doubly linked list and the algorithm to check for the new `Next` and `Previous` stages when changing the stage order.
+I will talk more on this below in the [Narratives](#narratives) section along with the sorting algorithm to traverse this doubly linked list very fast.

 ### Databases